vihu/iptvrs/README.md

 $ cargo build --release
 ```

-Optionally you can copy the binary to somewhere in your path:
+Optional (but recommended), copy the binary to somewhere in your path:

 ```
 $ cp ./target/release/iptvrs ~/.bin